 The AIES scholarships are awarded on a competitive basis.
 A selection committee composed of representatives from the American Indian and higher education communities in Washington will review and score applications.
-Selection criteria emphasize the applicant's social and cultural ties and commitment to return service to the American Indian community within the state, as documented by the applicant's two personal statements and supported by the letter(s) of recommendation.
+Selection criteria emphasize the applicant's social and cultural ties, and commitment to return service to the American Indian community within the state, as documented by the applicant's two personal statements and supported by the letters of recommendation.
 Additional criteria include academic merit and a priority for upper-division and graduate students.
+Demonstrated financial need is a criterion, as determined by the college financial aid office based on the applicant's FAFSA filing.